 Do you want to know the key to play harmonica in various positions?
 How to pick the right harp key for a particular tune?
-Looking for an answer to these questions for yourself: "why use one position only and why not try another?"
-This article answers all such queries.
+Looking for an answer to these questions for yourself: "why use one position and why not try another?"
+This lesson answers all such queries.

 Don't you own a harmonica yet?
 You can find a good harmonica here.

 One of the most important topics that are addressed in connection with the study of harmonica is 'positions'.
 You may happen to read that someone plays in second position or hear somebody proclaiming to be playing in the third position, and another player shares that he uses the first position.
 What positions do they talk about, what does it mean at all?
 The definition is something that emanates from an image representing 'circle of fifths'.

 This picture is a representation of twelve keys in which we can play; i.e. starting from the top we have C, and then moving clockwise we find G, then D and so on.
 What does the term 'playing in second position' signify?
 Simply take key of the song and one from the harmonica and count them to figure out number of positions that lie between the key of harmonica and that of the song itself.
 For example: if the track is in D and we use a C harmonica, we count C, G, D to conclude that we are playing in third position.
 Note that both of the positions - the one occupied by the harmonica key and the final position of the piece - are also included in this count.